minvws/nl-covid19-coronacheck-website/_announcements/en/01-aankondiging.md

 - People who had a Corona infection before their first vaccination, and a booster shot
 - People who have received a Janssen vaccination and a booster shot

 For these people, a waiting period was wrongly assigned to the certificate.
 This issue was resolved around 1pm.
-When you retrieve your data via DigiD again and create your certificate again, everything works properly.
+When you retrieve your data via DigiD and create your certificate again, everything works properly.